1973 Volvo 1800ES

 Mechanically, the 1800ES, according to Hemmings Sports and Exotic Cars, “…absorbed all of the latest-and-greatest 1800 coupe's driveline: two-liter fuel-injected four, four-wheel disc brakes, Laycock de Normanville overdrive unit–although a compression drop from 10.5:1 to 8.7:1 saw power drop to 112 net horsepower, compared to 130hp gross in '72; this stateside-only unit was dubbed engine variant B20F.
 The suspension remained the same as the coupe's, partly because the ES weighed just 65 pounds more than a comparable coupe (and the extra two inches of length were all thanks to the rear bumper, a husky piece of business meant to protect that glass opening).”

-The 1800ES would only be produced in 1973 and 1974, about 4,000 cars each year.
+The 1800ES would only be produced in 1972 and 1973, about 4,000 cars each year, with this car being the final year of production.
 The low volume made the expense and engineering challenges necessary to conform to U.S. emissions and safety mandates cost-prohibitive.
 Owning a well-kept, nicely preserved Volvo 1800ES these days is a joy allowed only to a few classic car aficionados.

 The 1800ES offered here is an extremely well cared-for example in classic Cypress green over tan leather (with matched color vinyl on the rear seats).
 The condition of the car's interior is excellent, from leather surfaces to Smiths gauges, original steering wheel, and Volvo carpet floor mats.
 The contrasting black dashboard is not cracked or faded.
 The exterior finishes are nearly flawless: chrome, lenses, glass, and paint.
 The engine compartment is complete and largely original.
 The car has only had two owners, both doctors, and they apparently lavished hospital-like care on this 1800ES through the years.
 The car's mileage averages to approximately 1,600 per-year over its life.